 If you hold shares in street name, the organization holding your account is considered the stockholder of record for purposes of voting at the Annual Meeting.
 The stockholder of record will provide you with instructions on how to vote your shares.
 Internet and telephone voting will be offered to stockholders owning shares through most banks and brokers.
-Additionally, if you would like to vote at the virtual Annual Meeting, contact the broker or other nominee who holds your shares to obtain instructions explaining how you can register to attend the Annual Meeting online and vote your shares online during the Annual Meeting.
+Because the organization holding your account is considered the stockholder of record, you will need to contact your organization (bank, broker or intermediary) to obtain a legal proxy.
+Once you have your legal proxy, please contact Continental Stock Transfer at (917) 262-2373, or by email at proxy@continentalstock.com to have a control number generated and instructions sent to you regarding the Annual Meeting URL address.